smlavine/err/README.md

 These functions print exclusively to stderr.

-Some functions in this library are named the same as functions provided by [BSD's err.h][freebsd-err.h].
-This library does **NOT** implement those functions, and might behave completely differently.
+The BSDes provide similar functionality in their standard library with a [file of the same name][freebsd-err.h].
+This library does *not* implement that interface, and might behave completely differently.

 [freebsd-err.h]: https://www.freebsd.org/cgi/man.cgi?query=err